Changing Contracts of Employment

 What to do next – Changing Contracts of Employment

-If you are considering changing contracts of employment then we can help.
-EBS Law have significant experience of advising employers on how to change employment contracts.
+If you are considering changing employment contracts then we can help.
+EBS Law have significant experience of advising employers on how to make the changes.
 We have successfully defended employer clients in the Employment Tribunal who have dismissed employees for refusing the change of contract.

 For further information please contact our legal team on 01625 87 5587